Coronavirus

 Read MoreWays to Engage Seniors During the Winter

 ‘Tis the season to stay warm, safe, and healthy – especially for our older population.
 The combination of navigating the cold winter months with an ongoing pandemic requiring social distancing can create extra challenges for those looking to engage the elderly.
-Here are some ideas of stimulating indoor activities for seniors that can be safely…
+Here are some ideas for stimulating indoor activities for seniors that can be safely…

 Read MoreOutdoor Activities for the Elderly Community That Fit Within COVID-19 Guidelines